Kronos: An Attention-Aware System

 The Near Future?

-The goal of my product was to change the way we deal with triggers and knowledge absorption in our brain, extend our focus and therefore the length of our attention-span.
-Just like Tetris, these tiny games must become a habit if you want to prosper from the effects.
-Want to focus on writing your bachelor thesis, but there is a party going downstairs?
-Play Kronos.
-Want to do your job but you are constantly distracted by your phone?
-Play Kronos.
-Want to read a book but the pages are too long and there are so many words and you can’t fit the knowledge in your brain?
-Just play Kronos.
-Train your brain to focus - stop staring and start playing.
+The goal of my product was to change the way we deal with triggers and knowledge absorption in our brain, to extend our focus and therefore the length of our attention-span.
+Just like Tetris, I aim to have small games like these recode habit into manner.
+For you, when you want to do your job but are constantly distracted by your phone.
+When you are writing, perhaps your thesis as well, but your roommate is having a party downstairs.
+Or when you want to read a book but the pages are too long, and there are just so many words that you can’t fit the knowledge inside of your brain.

 • • •